thesamesam/sam-gentoo-scripts/README.md

 * `bump-rust`: bumps Rust package to a new version (generates CRATES variable contents for you).

-* `git-revbump-all`: revbump all changed packages.
+* `git-revbump-all`: revbump all changed packages (NOTE: this needs some fixes first, see comment at top of script)

 #### Niche